 Hans von Aachen (1552-1615)

-We Perform Hans von Aachen art authentication.
-Hans von Aachen appraisal.
-Hans von Aachen certificates of authenticity (COA).
-Hans von Aachen analysis, research, scientific tests, full art authentications.
+We perform Hans von Aachen art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Hans von Aachen or we will sell it for you.

 Hans von Aachen was a German Mannerist painter.
 His name is derived from the birth place of his father, Aachen, in Germany.
 Other variations of the name include Johann von – and – von Achen and various concisions like Janachen, Fanachen, Abak, Jean Dac, Aquano, van Aken etc.